The Man, the voice, the legend did adverts…

 Four TV adverts where Orson Welles lent his presence, voice and gravitas to the wee screen.

-However after much research, its believed that his advertising career was just as varied as his film career with his adverts including these gems from the wee screen…
+However, after much research, it is believed that his advertising career was just as varied as his film career with his adverts including these gems from the wee screen…

 Orson Welles 1970s Paul Masson Wine Commercial, Paul Mc

 With his wee catchphrase, telling how this particular wine company “will sell no wine before its time”.
 Welles’s dulcet velvety tones are used here to full effect.
 Welles used as the spokesman for this product in a bid to rebrand the wine.

 This particular advert – seen above – was reportedly filmed in Orson Welles’ back garden.
 It’s also an advert that Welles improvised himself after “dismissing” the original script which compared the wine to a Stradivarius violin.
 Wikipedia quotes Karp who tells Welles was not complementary about this brand offset saying;